zhelgadis/Epic.NET/_posts/2011-08-31-looking-for-niche-markets.markdown

 ![Time required per project complexity qualitative graph](/imgs/posts/2011-08-31-time-complexity.png "Time required per project complexity qualitative graph")

-Epic could scare many teams becouse it has a slow, steady learning curve and the development will require a deep understanding of the domain before that the architecture itself can be defined.
+Epic could scare many teams becouse it has a slow, steep learning curve and the development will require a deep understanding of the domain before that the architecture itself can be defined.
 Long brainstorming sessions with the domain expert are required and only after that the model has been written and tested,